amirulirfn1/CliniCare/Readme.txt

-This is the Master file for CliniCare System!
+This is the Master file for CliniCare Web System!

 Author : Irfan, Megat, Aiman, Amirah, Nadia & Farra